Equivariant Test-Time Training with Operator Sketching for Imaging Inverse Problems: Appendix

-The remaining challenge is to bound the term $\|A^T(S^TS - I)A\|_2 \leq \delta$ almost surely, which actual value is dependent on the choice of sketching operator $M$.
+The remaining challenge is to bound the term $\|U^T(S^TS - I)U\|_2 \leq \delta$ almost surely, whose actual value depends on the choice of the sketching operator $M$.
 Here we illustrate with the choice of sub-Gaussian sketches, while subsampling and randomized orthogonal sketches also satisfy the bound with different values of $\delta$ and probability.
-According to \cite[Proposition 1]{2015_Pilanci_Randomized}, if $M$ is a $\sigma$-sub-Gaussian sketch with sketch size $m$, we have:
+According to \cite[Proposition 1]{2015_Pilanci_Randomized}, if $M$ is a $\sigma$-sub-Gaussian sketch with sketch size $m$, then we only need $\delta = c_0\sqrt{\frac{k}{m}} + \delta_0$ for Theorem 1 to hold.